neeleythere/scouts-grading/README.md

 #### Creating Patrols
 A patrol is defined by a `Title and description` item:
-- The Patrol name is set per the headers' title.
+- The patrol name is set per the headers' title.
 - The description can be left blank.
 - Create more patrols by adding additional `Title and description` items:
   - Ensure each `Title and description` is followed by a `Multiple choice grid`.